 8 months: September - April

-The Development Competitive (Devo Comp) program is for athletes progressing with their alpine skiing.
+The Development Competitive (Devo Comp) program is for athletes progressing with their alpine skiing and transitioning to a more comprehensive training and racing schedule.
 This program also offers fall training (outdoor play and strength), which helps prevent injuries and builds a fitness base.
 On-snow practice, which begins as soon as resorts are open (early December), combines free skiing, drills, and gates.
 Technique (how to ski) and tactics (where to ski) are taught in tandem.
 Coaches will present a general training plan for the group and customize some aspects to meet individual needs.
 We maintain a balance between having fun, building a positive team environment, and advancing our skiing.
 We want you to love skiing as much as we do.

 Fall: 3 days per week, after school.
 (Typically Monday, Wednesday, Thursday)

 Competitions primarily take place throughout the Northern Division (Montana and Terry Peak, S.D.)
-Competitions are scheduled under USSA (U.S. Skiing and Snowboard).
+Competitions are scheduled under U.S. Skiing and Snowboard.
 How much you travel and/or race is up to you and is best discussed with your coach.

 We know—purchasing equipment is daunting and often expensive.
 BSF is here to help you through the process and find the best gear for your athlete.
 There are lots of resources.
 Please contact us with any questions.